General information on Seafaring

 - British Columbia Chamber of Shipping is spearheading many marine initiative for Canada, other BC based associations.

-- You should also check out Canadian Marine Advisory Council (CMAC) which is advising on the current Canada Shipping Act reforms.
+- You should also check out Canadian Marine Advisory Council (CMAC) which is the forum to advise on Canada Shipping Act reforms.

 Being in a ship is being in a jail, with the chance of drowning.